UC Berkeley Police Issue Shelter-in-Place Order After 'Credible Campus-Wide Threat'

 — UC Police, Berkeley (@UCPD_Cal) April 21, 2022

+There is NOT an active shooter on campus.
+Police are actively looking for a person who may want to harm specific individuals.
+Please continue to shelter in place at this time.
+Stay tuned to Twitter for updates.

+Police additionally said that anyone who is not at the campus should stay away from the area.

-UC Berkeley is providing updates on the situation via the campus website.MORE NEWS: Crash Closes Lincoln Avenue in Alameda in Both Directions
+UC Berkeley is providing updates on the situation via the campus website.MORE NEWS: First Alert Weather: Spring Storm Soaks Bay Area Roadways For Morning Commute

 This is a breaking news story.
 CBS SF will provide additional information as it becomes available.